sen-h/VidOS/README.md

 ### `webm`

 selects videos in WEBM format (VP8 or VP9 video and Opus audio in an mp4, webm or matroska container)

+## `-x` *remove eXternal codecs*
+removes/disables OpenH264 and fdk-aac codecs, this is required for licencing reasons.

 # Bootloader